Skip to content

 • Goldman Sachs logo

-The buyer problem
+The buyer moment

 India is now a strategic execution corridor for global enterprises, acquirers, GCC sponsors, and CHROs.
 The people system underneath that work has to carry trust, decision rights, escalation rhythm, and leadership confidence across distance.